Jliv316/checks-for-understanding/module-2/backend/week_two.md

 ```

 Now how would you find the owner of the team with an id of 4?
+team = Team.find(4)
+team.owner
 5. In a database that's holding students and teachers, what will be the relationship between students and teachers?
 Draw the schema diagram.
+  many to many
 6. Define foreign key, primary key, and schema.
+ primary key is a unique id to a specific table.
+ foreign key is  a link key that relates two different tables. has_many resource has the foreign key of the belongs_to resource.
+ shema is a representation of the actual tables in your database
 7. Describe the relationship between a foreign key on one table and a primary key on another table.
+  primary key is a unique id to a specific table.
+ foreign key is  a link key that relates two different tables. has_many resource has the foreign key of the belongs_to resource.
 8. What are the parts of an HTTP response?
+  - status line
+  - status code and reason phrase
+  - header fields

 ### Optional Questions